mlctrez/tigwen/README.md

  tigwen
  ```

+What it does

- * The github token is used to create a new repository at github.com/username/pkgname
+ * Aa new repository is created at github.com/username/pkgname
- * A new git repo is initializes in the directory `$GOPATH/src/github.com/username/pkgname`
+ * A git repository is initialized in the directory `$GOPATH/src/github.com/username/pkgname`
  * The files `README.md`, `LICENSE`, and `.gitignore` are added and committed
  * The remote origin is set and the initial commit is pushed

+TODO:
+ * Make the LICENSE and .gitignore content configurable and not hardcoded in the go source